jeffreylanters/unity-tweens/README.md

 TweenCancelAll (bool includeChildren = false, bool includeInactive = false);
 ```

-### Options (Chainable)
+### Options

-When invoking a Tween as show above, various options can be changed using the follwing chainable methods.
+When invoking a Tween as show above, various options can be changed using the follwing **chainable methods**.

 > When storing a tween in a variable, all these options can be changed afterwards as well.